Andile-Rodney/The-Hangman/README.md

   6.  we shall see
   7.  to add more arrays in order to have random selection of the number
   8.  maybe more like a favourite movie type of thing, we shall see
+  9.  and create an online UI to play around.